illassbro/AutoDECK/README.md

-So if you have one password for every host it will be fast but if you have different passwords for each host try to make the two files (hostfile/passfile) match host to password and line for line; else, it will try passwords in the list until it finds one that works and this could take a long time depending on how many password you have.
+So if you have one password for every host it will be fast but if you have different passwords for each host try to make the two files (hostfile/passfile) match host to password and line for line; else, it will try passwords in the list until it finds one that works and this could take a long time depending on how many passwords you have.

 #####EXAMPLE:
 ```